Rishikesh23a/IoT-based-Smart-Agriculture-System-for-Soil-Condition-Monitoring-and-Crop-Prediction/README.md

 This project is an IoT-enabled Smart Agriculture System designed to monitor soil and environmental conditions—including temperature, humidity, soil moisture, and pH—using ESP8266 NodeMCU and real-time cloud connectivity through Firebase.

-Additionally, it includes a Machine Learning–based Crop Recommendation System, a Power BI Dashboard, and a mobile application built using MIT App Inventor for live monitoring.
+Additionally, it includes a Machine Learning–based Crop Recommendation System, a Power BI Dashboard, and a mobile application built using bolt.Ai for live monitoring.

 This system aims to support farmers with data-driven decision-making and optimized crop cultivation.